BJB Roofing & Exteriors new roofs & re-roofs work on a property in Gainsborough, Lincolnshire

 How long does a new roof in Gainsborough take?

 A typical three-bed semi in DN21 usually takes four to seven working days once scaffolding is up.
-Larger detached homes around Gainsborough or properties with multiple stacks will take longer.
+Larger detached homes around Gainsborough or properties with multiple stacks take longer.

 Summary